Add something to your basket...Shop Now

 Liposomal Vitamin C is absorbed directly into the cells keeping the blood levels normal.
 This means almost all of it will be utilized for body functions.

-High levels of traditional Vitamin C can trigger diarrhea or vomiting to get rid of excess.
+High levels of traditional Vitamin C can trigger diarrhoea or vomiting to get rid of excess.
 The bowel discomfort is not likely to happen with liposomal Vitamin C.

 The skin is the largest organ in the body and forms the basis of people’s insecurities about appearance.
-Everybody wants to look like a baby for the whole of their lives.
+Everybody wants to look youthful and get rid of those wrinkles as we age.

 Age, UV rays, and health conditions may make it difficult to maintain that youthful look.
-But liposomal Vitamin C has benefits that can improve your skin, maybe cut a year or so from your age.
+But liposomal Vitamin C has benefits that can improve your skin.
+In a recent study, supplementing liposomal Vitamin C can increase skin elasticity by 33%.

 Better than nothing, right?
 Let’s look at a few skin issues it may help with.